gunnarsireus/HWdB/README.md

 HWdB:

-Framework with menu and login handling a for SQL Server db with WPF MVVM UI for storage of hardware information.
+Framework with menu and login handling for a SQL Server database with WPF MVVM as GUI.
+The database is for storage of hardware information.
 Developed with Visual Studio 2013 Ultimate.
 Open with Visual Studio, Run Debug and log in with username=admin and password=password.
 Or run without Visaul Studio with HWdB.exe, like this: